- Chart

 Strengths

-- Strong and growing regulated utility (FPL) with a stable customer base
+- Strong regulated utility business in Florida (FPL) with a large and growing customer base.

-- Excellent financial strength and access to capital
+- Robust financial performance and strong credit ratings, enabling access to capital.

 Weaknesses